openheartmind/WISDOM/README.md

 Hi and welcome to the WISDOM System :)

-**W**eighted /
+**W**eighted
 **I**nformation
 **S**ystem for
 **D**istributed
 **O**nline
-**M**anagement
+**M**anagement (WISDOM)

-We are a community of open scientists and developers who are lovingly creating a transparent framework for communities to self-organise and celebrate contributions, so that we can empower generous contributors and accelerate the transition to a gift-based economy that respects all forms of life on this planet.
+We are a community of developers and open scientists who are lovingly building a framework to help communities self-organise and celebrate contributions, so that we can empower generous contributors and accelerate the transition to a gift-based economy that respects all forms of life on this planet.

-WISDOM is a project of the [Open Heart + Mind (OHM) Community](https://github.com/openheartmind), where we're developing WISDOM by hosting [gift-based gatherings](https://github.com/openheartmind/OHM-Gathering/) and using contribution reviews to explore the model dynamics in a low-risk environment.
+WISDOM is a project of the [Open Heart + Mind (OHM) Community](https://github.com/openheartmind), where we're hosting [gift-based gatherings](https://github.com/openheartmind/OHM-Gathering/) and reviewing contributions as a safe space to explore and refine the WISDOM model.

-WISDOM stands for Weighted Information System for Distributed Online Management (or something like that... it's more the acronym that counts)

 WISDOM is based on Open Science principles:
-- Transparency.
+- **Transparency**.
 All contributions and reviews are listed publicly, so you know what's going on.
-- Replicability.
+- **Replicability**.
 Open source and forkable, so you can stand on the shoulders of giants.
-- Accessible.
+- **Accessible**.
 Our review protocol is user-friendly and cognitively simple.
-- Collaborative.
+- **Collaborative**.
 Our reward mechanism incentivises collaboration over competition.
+- **Diverse**.
+Our model is flexible, scaleable and can be customised to each communities needs.
-- Inclusive.
+- **Inclusive**.
 Literally any community in the world could utilise the framework.

 We're currently developing an app and prototyping with arts, scientific and indigenous communities.
 Please get in touch if your community would like to collaborate!